-Through its BioScrip® specialty injectable and infusion therapy programs, the Company distributes high-cost pharmaceuticals and provides clinically focused case and disease management programs to Members afflicted with chronic illnesses or genetic impairments.
-The disease states or conditions for which the Company has such programs include HIV/ AIDS, Immune Deficiency, Cancer, Hemophilia, Multiple Sclerosis, Growth Hormone Deficiency, Gaucher's Disease, Rheumatoid Arthritis, Infertility, Hepatitis C, Psoriasis, Crohn's Disease and Transplants.
-The specialty drugs distributed through the BioScrip® programs are dispensed and serviced from the Company's 36 mail, infusion and community specialty pharmacy locations across the United States.
+The Company distributes high-cost pharmaceuticals and provides clinically focused case and disease management programs to Members afflicted with chronic illnesses or genetic impairments.
+The disease states or conditions for which the Company has such programs include HIV/AIDS, Immune Deficiency, Cancer, Hemophilia, Multiple Sclerosis, Growth Hormone Deficiency, Gaucher's Disease, Rheumatoid Arthritis, Infertility, Hepatitis C, Psoriasis, Crohn's Disease and Transplants.
+The specialty drugs distributed through the BioScrip® programs are dispensed and serviced from the Company's more than 30 specialty pharmacy locations across the United States.